-Guided by the Jury President, judges review and debate entries in the shortlist before voting on whether they consider each a Gold, Silver or Bronze winner, or Shortlist only.
+Guided by the Jury President, judges review and debate entries in the shortlist before voting on whether they consider each a Lynx winner.
 It takes a two-thirds majority vote to claim a trophy and only about 9% of entries will do so.

 Dubai Lynx, organised and managed by Ascential plc, is a proud member of the Unstereotype Alliance.
 As such Dubai Lynx continues its mission to celebrate creativity that changes the world for the better with the introduction of updated jury guidelines for the judging process.
 The new criteria urge the jury members reviewing entries submitted into the Awards, to consider whether the work perpetuates negative stereotypes and inequalities.

 The revised guidelines build upon the Objectification criteria introduced in 2017, in collaboration with Madonna Badger, which challenged jury members to use empathy when analysing a piece of work and encouraged the jury to reflect upon how they might feel if the person portrayed was someone they know and care about.
 In 2020 jury members will also be asked to consider whether the work represents deep-rooted stereotypical portrayals of gender, age, race, ethnicity, disability or other biases.

 We recognise that it is difficult to judge work created for non-profit organisations and charities against brand-led work for paying clients.